'Plantibodies' drugs advance as big pharma stands aside

 He said the method - which Protalix is using for a range of experimental drugs - is less expensive than producing drugs from mammalian cells, but has the benefit of a clean-room environment that regulators expect to see and are familiar with.

-The U.S. Food and Drug Administration has signaled some of its concerns over plantibodies, including the need for manufacturers to demonstrate that the source plant produces a consistent product.
+The U.S. Food and Drug Administration has signalled some of its concerns over plantibodies, including the need for manufacturers to demonstrate that the source plant produces a consistent product.

 In draft guidance from 2002, the agency also cited the potential for the plant to express an allergenic or toxic compound and the need to ensure that plant propagation is contained.

-Pfizer, in an emailed statement, said it is not focusing on producing drugs in plants.
-Gilead Sciences Inc and Amgen Inc, the world's two largest biotechnology companies in terms of revenue, said they had no information on the topic.
+Pfizer, in an emailed statement, said it is not focussing on producing drugs in plants.
+Gilead Sciences Inc (GILD.O) and Amgen Inc (AMGN.O), the world's two largest biotechnology companies in terms of revenue, said they had no information on the topic.
 Genentech, the biotech arm of Roche, said it does not manufacture proteins from plants.

 "Developing new drugs is a very expensive and risky business,' said Qiang Chen, a professor at Arizona State University currently researching the use of plant-farmed antibodies against the West Nile virus.
 "I understand why they don't want to jump into new technology that will make their lives potentially more risky."